ruthen1um/financial-radar/README.md

-Запускать с помощью `docker compose up`
+# Running
+Use `docker compose up --build` to recompile code and run app.